Reinoptland/coders-network-42/plan.md

   - Setup router

-    - Install deps
+    - X Install deps
-    - Wrap our app in a Router
+    - X Wrap our app in a Router

 - Making the feed page

+  - Local state

+    - useState -> for posts
+    - fetch data (axios, useEffect)
+    - Display the posts (render)

+  - Using Redux
+    - What are the steps?
+  - Using a thunk
+    - ..?